dotnet/docs/docs/standard/tour.md

 ## Unsafe code

-The CLR enables the ability to access native memory and do pointer arithmetic via `unsafe` code.
+Depending on language support, the CLR lets you access native memory and do pointer arithmetic via `unsafe` code.
 These operations are needed for certain algorithms and system interoperability.
 Although powerful, use of unsafe code is discouraged unless it's necessary to interop with system APIs or implement the most efficient algorithm.
 Unsafe code may not execute the same way in different environments and also loses the benefits of a garbage collector and type safety.
 It's recommended to confine and centralize unsafe code as much as possible and test that code thoroughly.

 The following example is a modified version of the `ToString()` method from the `StringBuilder` class.
 It illustrates how using `unsafe` code can efficiently implement an algorithm by moving around chunks of memory directly: